Who invented the Internet?

 On Friday October 29, 1969 at 10:30 p.m., the first Internet message was sent from computer science Professor Leonard KleinRock's laboratory at UCLA, after the second piece of network equipment was installed at SRI.
 This connection not only enabled the first transmission to be made, but is also considered the first Internet backbone.

 The first message to be distributed was "LO", which was an attempt at "LOGIN" by Charley S. Kline to log into the SRI computer from UCLA.
 However, the message was unable to be completed because the SRI system crashed.
 Shortly after the crash, the issue was resolved, and he was able to log into the computer.

 TCP/IP is created

-In 1978 TCP splits into TCP/IP driven by Danny Cohen, David Reed, and John Shoch to support real-time traffic.
+In 1978, TCP splits into TCP/IP driven by Danny Cohen, David Reed, and John Shoch to support real-time traffic.
 This allows the creation of UDP.
-TCP/IP is later standardized into ARPANET in 1983 and is still the primary protocol used for the Internet.
+TCP/IP is later standardized into ARPANET on January 1, 1983 and is still the primary protocol used for the Internet.

 DNS is introduced

 Paul Mockapetris and Jon Postel introduce DNS in 1984, which also introduces the domain name system.
 The first Internet domain name "symbolics.com" is registered by Symbolics, a Massachusetts computer company on March 15, 1985.

 Tim Berners-Lee introduces WWW to the public on August 6, 1991.
 The World Wide Web (WWW) is what most people today consider the "Internet" or a series of sites and pages that are connected with links.
 The Internet as a whole had hundreds of people who helped developed the standards and technologies that make it what it is today, but without the WWW the Internet would not be as popular and useful as it is today.